fosterinteractive/wp-delete-et-cache/readme.md

 OR

-run `terminus wp your-site.your-test-enviroment cron event list` (Verify the cron is delete_et_cache_hook) is on the list then... run `terminus wp your-site.your-test-enviroment cron event run --due-now` and refresh your SFTP listing.
+run `terminus wp your-site.your-test-enviroment cron event list` (Verify the cron is delete_et_cache_hook) is on the list then

+run `terminus wp your-site.your-test-enviroment cron event run --due-now` and refresh your SFTP listing.

 4. The many numbered directories in /files/et-cache should be delete